Polls opened Saturday morning

 Saudi Arabia women voted in municipal elections Saturday morning, marking the first time they have been allowed to cast ballots in the conservative nation.

-Women in the conservative religious kingdom are being allowed both to run for office and to vote, although critics have said restrictions on both activities have made it hard on would-be women candidates and voters.
+Women in the conservative religious kingdom are being allowed both to run for office and to vote this year, although critics have said restrictions on both activities have made it hard on would-be women candidates and voters.

 Among other things, women have complained of difficulties proving identity and residency and a limited number of registration centers, according to Human Rights Watch.